JPIAMRCOINCIDE/MicrobialGenomics/_episodes/84_Pangenome_construction.md

 Some genes are present in all genomes, some are present in some and absent in others.
 Data on presence and absence of genes was collected in a matrix called gene_presence_absence.csv.
 Clustering of this information was used to build a tree (available as accessory_binary_genes.fa.newick).
 As a next step we are going to visualize this clustering.

-> ## Challenge: Which isolate(s) is/are related to our reference genome OXC141 based on gene presence/absence??
+> ## Challenge: Which isolate(s) is/are related to genome barcode02 based on gene presence/absence??
 >
 > Copy accessory_binary_genes.fa.newick and gene_presence_absence.csv to your own computer.
 > Open [phandango](http://jameshadfield.github.io/phandango/) in Chrome, drop file accessory_binary_genes.fa.newick and